-My pre-marital daydreams featured fairytale moments and sweeping gestures worthy of Romantic Comedy scenes.
+My premarital daydreams featured fairy-tale moments and sweeping gestures worthy of Romantic Comedy scenes.
 While I knew that daily life included mundane tasks, monotony, and opportunities for perseverance—those weren’t the realities I focused on.

 I’m blessed with an incredible godly husband and a happy marriage.
 But before I get to all the good stuff, please know that I relate to hard times, too.
 Whether your current wifely experience radiates bliss, or you’re bundled up praying for spring, I bring exciting news.

-And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
+“And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Romans 8:28 NASB)

 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jeremiah 29:11)

 And I know that the commonly felt desire we describe as “happiness” actually relates to deeper heart needs.

 “For the Lord is good; His steadfast love endures forever, and His faithfulness to all generations.”
 (Psalm 100:5 NASB)

 That’s right, when we look into God’s Word, we see a plan for the healthy marriage of a married couple walking with the Lord.
 From the beginning of creation, the eyes of the Lord have watched over and protected His children.
 Why would it be different for Christian marriages?

 So, what is the plan for a good marriage in the sight of God?

 “with all humility and gentleness, with patience, showing tolerance for one another in love, being diligent to preserve the unity of the Spirit in the bond of peace.”
 (Ephesians 4:2-3 NASB)